metwork-framework/mfserv/.metwork-framework/install_a_metwork_package.md

 To uninstall mfserv metwork package, please stop corresponding metwork services with the `root` command:

 ```
-# note: this is not necessary with mfext or mfcom
-# because there is no corresponding services
 service metwork stop mfserv
 ```